puneethsai001/Object-Oriented-Programming/README.md

-# Object-Oriented-Programming
+# Core-Java-Programs
-Welcome to the Object-Oriented Programming repository!
-This project is designed to be a comprehensive guide and resource for learning and practicing object-oriented programming principles using the Java programming language.
+All the programs related to core Java which include the character based input-output programs are uploaded to this branch.
+Feel free to download the code and run them in your local environment.